 11. Lead Qualification Tool

-The Expansion: This SaaS acts as a gatekeeper.
-Instead of a standard contact form, it uses a dynamic "score-based" questionnaire.
-By the time a founder sees the notification, the lead has already been ranked based on their urgency, budget, and fit.
-This allows small teams to ignore the noise and focus 100% of their energy on high-value prospects.
+The biggest time-thief for a small business is the bad lead — someone who asks a dozen questions but has no budget or intent to buy.
+Replacing a standard contact form with a dynamic, score-based questionnaire means that by the time a founder sees the notification, the lead has already been ranked by urgency, budget, and fit.
+Small teams can ignore the noise and focus entirely on high-value prospects.

 12. Micro Analytics Dashboard